From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: Applications to geodesic rays and test configurations

-which concludes the proof.
-Finally, since changing the volume form $dV$ in the definition of $\varphi_{\beta}^{t}$ only introduces an extra term of the form $f(x)/\beta$ the same argument also proves the general case. \end{proof} Of course, the test configurations defined by the deformation to the normal cone of a divisor are very special ones.
+Of course, the test configurations defined by the deformation to the normal cone of a divisor are very special ones.
 But the convergence result in Cor \ref{cor:geod ray in text} can be extended to general test configurations for a polarized manifold $(X,L)$ (by replacing $MA(u_{\beta,\lambda})$ with $MA(\varphi_{\beta,\mu})$ where $\varphi_{\beta,\mu}\in\mathcal{F}^{\lambda}(X,\omega)$ satisfies the equation \ref{eq:equation for phi with asymptotics along Z}).
 The argument uses Odaka's generalization of the Ross-Thomas slope theory \cite{o} defined in terms of a flag of ideals on $X.$ The point is that by blowing up the corresponding ideals one sees that the pullback of the corresponding envelopes $\psi^{\mu}$ have divisorial singularities (compare Prop 3.22 in \cite{hi}) so that the previous convergence argument can be repeated (as they apply also when $L$ is merely semi-ample and big, which is the case on the blow-up).